-When a safety shutdown occurs, the control will indicate through the LED's the reason for the lockout and if equipped will display a lockout message and when in the cycle the lockout occurred.
-The alarm circuit (Terminal "A") will be energized.
-The non-volatile memory will remember the status of the control even if a power failure occurs.
+When a safety shutdown occurs, the control indicates through the LED's the reason for the lockout.
+If equipped, it displays a lockout message and when in the cycle the lockout occurred.
+The alarm circuit (Terminal "A") is energized.
+The non-volatile memory remembers the status of the control even if a power failure occurs.
 By momentarily depressing and releasing the reset button on the control or the display keypad, the control can be reset.
 The button must be held down for one second and then released.
 Very little force is required to do this.
 Do not press hard.